 Hematology, Blood & Marrow Transplant, and Cellular Therapy (HBC) Program

-The UCSF Hematology, Blood and Marrow Transplant, and Cellular Therapy (HBC) Program is dedicated to providing the most advanced treatment options with care and compassion.
-Our acclaimed program draws patients from throughout the United States and abroad who seek exceptional and innovative treatment from providers specializing in blood disorders and cancers.
+The UCSF Hematology, Blood and Marrow Transplant, and Cellular Therapy (HBC) Program provides advanced treatment options with care and compassion.
+Our acclaimed program draws patients from around the world seeking effective, innovative therapies from specialists in blood disorders, including blood cancers.

-UCSF is also home to a robust research program for hematology, BMT and CAR T-cells.
-Patients may have the option to participate in clinical trials, including studies of cutting-edge immunotherapy treatments, such as tumor vaccines and CAR T-cell therapy.
+UCSF is also home to a robust research program for hematology, bone marrow transplant and immunotherapy.
+Patients may have the option to participate in clinical trials (studies of promising new treatments), including those evaluating cutting-edge immunotherapies, such as tumor vaccines or CAR T-cell therapy.

-FDA-approved CAR T-cell therapy uses a patient's immune system to fight certain cancers.
-The therapy is a one-time treatment used when those cancers have resisted all other therapeutic options or have recurred more than once.
+FDA-approved CAR T-cell therapy uses the patient's own immune system to fight certain cancers.
+This one-time treatment is used when the cancer has resisted all other therapeutic options or recurred more than once.

-CAR T-cell therapy has resulted in long-term remissions for many patients with B-cell non-Hodgkin's lymphoma, B-cell acute lymphoblastic leukemia, and mantle cell lymphoma.
-Research is ongoing to evaluate it as a treatment for other blood cancers, including multiple myeloma, and solid tumors of the breast, prostate, brain, lungs and other organs.
+Many patients have achieved long-term remission (decrease or disappearance of symptoms) through CAR T-cell therapy.
+These include patients with B-cell non-Hodgkin's lymphoma, B-cell acute lymphoblastic leukemia and mantle cell lymphoma.
+Research is ongoing to evaluate CAR T-cell therapy for treating other blood cancers, including multiple myeloma, and solid tumors of the breast, prostate, brain, lungs and other organs.

-As part of the UCSF Helen Diller Family Comprehensive Cancer Center, we offer our cancer patients access to many services, including support groupsexercise and mindfulness classespsychosocial supportsymptom management and much more
+As part of the UCSF Helen Diller Family Comprehensive Cancer Center, the UCSF Patient and Family Cancer Support Center offers access to many services, including:

 Parker Institute for Cancer Immunotherapy

-Our program is a member of the Parker Institute for Cancer Immunotherapy, a consortium made up of 10 of the world's leading cancer centers.
-Its mission is to turn cancer into a curable disease by accelerating the development of breakthrough immune therapies.
+Our program is a collaborator in the Parker Institute for Cancer Immunotherapy, an organization comprising 10 of the world's leading cancer centers.
+The Parker Institute's mission is to turn cancer into a curable disease by accelerating the development of breakthrough immunotherapies.

 Our locations